First Nations Education Jurisdiction

 First Nations Education Authority

-FNESC and the First Nations Education Authority (FNEA) work together closely to advance First Nations jurisdiction for education.
+FNESC and the First Nations Education Authority (FNEA) work closely together to advance First Nations jurisdiction over education.
 The FNEA, which came into operation on July 1, 2022, is an independent body that assists First Nations in BC that have assumed jurisdiction over their K-12 education systems on their land pursuant to individual education jurisdiction agreements with Canada.

 The FNEA it is responsible for key First Nations education jurisdiction responsibilities, including implementing delegated authority for teacher certification (other than language and culture teachers), graduation requirements, approval of courses required for graduation, and school certification.